Are 80plus power supplies worth it?

 Replacing bad capacitors in failed electronics

 If you’ve had a piece of electronic gear fail in the last few years, there’s a good chance it’s due to one or more bad capacitors inside.
-The problem most infamously reared its ugly head on motherboards produced in the middle of the previous decade, but that’s just a place where it’s highly visible.
+The problem most infamously reared its ugly head on motherboards produced just after the turn of the century, but that’s just a place where it’s highly visible.
 If you had a DTV converter box, a DVD player, or some other device fail in the same timeframe, it may have had the same problem.

-If I had a failed motherboard, I’d probably just swap the motherboard.
+If I had a failed motherboard, I’d probably just swap the motherboard unless it’s vintage or otherwise collectible.
 I’m more inclined to fix an LCD monitor or a DTV converter box.
 Read more

 Smart card problems and other Monday weirdness